felipezarco/responser/README.md

     "message": "The request contains one or more errors!", "success": false,
     "errors": [
-      { "name": "planetName", "message": "The planet name was not given!" }
+      { "name": "planetName", "message": "Planet name was not given!" }
     ]
   }
 ```

+Tip: if you would like a way to check all request variables automatically, consider using [request-check](https://www.npmjs.com/package/request-check).
+It will return an array of error messages for each field.

 ## Testing